 Accommodations in Toronto

-Toronto is home to a wide range economic to luxury accommodations.
+Toronto is home to a wide range of economic to luxury accommodations.
 Listed here are a few hotels that we recommend near our surgical suite:

 Travelodge Toronto East (3.8 km)